PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

     ## 2 medium
     ## 3 high

-There are no textual inconsistencies in this coumn.
+There are no textual inconsistencies in this column.

 #### Dealing with Outliers